ISISComputingGroup/ibex_developers_manual/Designing-for-Colour-Blindness.md

    1. [Colour Combinations](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/Colour_Combinations.pptx) illustrates some poor and some good colour combinations.
    1. As a simple rule (for red-green colour blindness): replace red with magenta or green with turquoise.
 1. Download the [ColorOracle](http://colororacle.org/index.html) tool.
 It temporarily changes the colour balance of your screen to show how it appears to a colour blind person.
 Use it when designing displays & graphs.
+1. The [ColorOracle](http://colororacle.org/design.html) site has more comprehensive design advice.